basierend auf Bewertungen

 Omega 3 fatty acids...

-• … deliver only the “good” eicosanoids and inhibit the formation of “bad” eicosanoids from arachidonic acid
+• … only supply the “good” eicosanoids and inhibit the formation of “bad” eicosanoids from arachidonic acid

 anti-inflammatory